wjs4572/aws-localstack-lab/README.md

 - **`testing/iam`** - IAM least-privilege and role-based access
 - More labs coming soon...

-> **📝 Note on IAM Lab:** IAM policy enforcement requires LocalStack Pro (paid) or a real AWS account.
-The Community Edition teaches IAM concepts and workflows but won't enforce access restrictions.
+> **📝 Note on IAM Lab:** In our testing, IAM policy enforcement was available in LocalStack Pro or real AWS accounts.
+The Community Edition demonstrated IAM concepts and workflows but did not enforce access restrictions in our testing.
 See the lab instructions for details.

 ### Quick Start